imlazyeye/duck/README.md

 These allow for developers to create their own tools for gml while using duck to handle their parsing.

 Additionally, duck supports `allow`, `warn` and `deny` tags to customize linting rules on a case by case basis.
-For example, while I may want `globalvar` to be banned from my codebase, I might have one or two excpetions You can tag the specific occurance of the usage to acknowledge (and ignore) the lint.
+For example, while I may want `globalvar` to be banned from my codebase, I might have one or two exceptions You can tag the specific occurrence of the usage to acknowledge (and ignore) the lint.

 ```js
 // #[allow(deprecated)]